Sidak08/katyHacks/README.md

-Here’s the updated README with instructions on how to run UniSign:

----

 # UniSign

 UniSign is a groundbreaking application designed to translate sign language into text and then into various spoken languages.
 This project aims to assist individuals who are deaf or hard of hearing by providing a tool that facilitates communication across different languages.